Positive equilibria in mass action networks: geometry and bounds: Existence and number of positive equilibria: general theory

-For each $i$, choose any additional $\ell_i-s_i-1$ vectors in $\ker[A\,|\,\bm{1}_\mP]^\top$ supported on $P_i$ such that the total of $m_i-s_i-1$ vectors supported on $P_i$ are a linearly independent set.
+For each $i$, choose any additional $\ell_i-s_i-1$ vectors in $\ker\,[A\,|\,\bm{1}_\mP]^\top$ supported on $P_i$ such that the total of $m_i-s_i-1$ vectors supported on $P_i$ are a linearly independent set.
 Let $\mB_2'$ be the set formed by the union of these vectors.
-Choose any additional $s-s_\mP$ vectors forming a set $\mB'_3$, such that $\mB_1 \cup \mB'_2 \cup \mB'_3$ is a basis of $\ker[A\,|\,\bm{1}_\mP]^\top$.
+Choose any additional $\widehat{s}-s_\mP$ vectors forming a set $\mB'_3$, such that $\mB_1 \cup \mB'_2 \cup \mB'_3$ is a basis of $\ker\,[A\,|\,\bm{1}_\mP]^\top$.

-By adding linear combinations of trivial vectors in $\mB_1$ to the vectors in $\mB'_2 \cup \mB'_3$ if necessary, we obtain sets of vectors whose support does not include equivalent indices: these vectors define the sets $\mB_2$ and $\mB_3$ in (2) and (3).
+By adding linear combinations of trivial vectors in $\mB_1$ to the vectors in $\mB'_2$ (resp., $\mB'_3$) if necessary, we obtain sets of vectors $\mB_2$ (resp., $\mB_3$) whose support does not include $\mP$-equivalent indices.
 (Note that the support of a vector in $\mB_3$ may still include indices of two reactions with the same source belonging to different blocks of $\mP$.) \end{proof}

-\begin{rem}[Geometrical interpretation of the toricity matrix $\wQ$] Geometrically, each column of $\wQ$ is orthogonal to the affine hull of the sources of the reactions in each block of $\mP$.
-In particular, the columns of $\wQ$ form a basis of the intersection of the orthogonal complements of the directions of each of these affine hulls.
-Note that the latter may be strictly larger than the orthogonal complement of the direction of the affine hull of the sources. \end{rem}